EnricGTorrents/He-ManLauncher/README.md

 ## Fork

-Fork of the original BlissLauncher at https://gitlab.e.foundation/e/apps/BlissLauncher/
+Fork of the original He-ManLauncher at https://gitlab.e.foundation/e/apps/He-ManLauncher/